Gorka Guruzeta: Personal life

 Guruzeta's father, Xabier, was also a footballer; a central defender, he mainly represented Real Sociedad during his career.
 His younger brother Jon, who plays as a right winger, also began his career at Antiguoko before agreeing to join Athletic Bilbao's cantera in 2018.

+International career

+Guruzeta was called up to the Basque Country national team for a friendly match against Palestine on 15 November 2025.